djgroen/flee/docs/Simulation_instance_construction.md

 The ACLED database provides conflict location data for forced displacement simulations.
 To obtain data on chosen conflict situation, complete the ACLED data export tool fields ([https://acleddata.com/acleddatanew/data-export-tool/](https://acleddata.com/acleddatanew/data-export-tool/)) as follows:

+!!! note
+	A School/Institution Email will be needed to access ACLED resources.

 * Provide dates of interest for conflict situations (i.e. From and To).
 * Select `Event Type: Battle`.